svirant/DonutDongle/README.md

                               //
                               // 2 = enabled for gscart switch only (remote profiles 1-8 for first gscart, 9-14 for first 6 inputs on second gscart)

-uint8_t const MTVIKIir = 0;   // Must have IR "Receiver" connected to the Donut Dongle for option 1 & 2.
+uint8_t const MTVir = 0;   // Must have IR "Receiver" connected to the Donut Dongle for option 1 & 2.
                               // 0 = disables IR Receiver -> Serial Control for MT-VIKI 8 Port HDMI switch
                               //
                               // 1 = MT-VIKI 8 Port HDMI switch connected to "Extron sw1"